 - In the same episode, Control Freak is angry at "not being on the list" of villains to watch out for (even the Puppet King got on it!).
 But he's most certainly not a super zero!

 - The Other Heroes Beast Boy managed to find in "Titans Together" seem to be these, but they manage to win anyway.

 - The Mighty Heroes all seem to fit this bill, always winding up tangled up in a big mess.
 But then, they stop being zeroes.

 - The Wild CATS had a resident Super Zero in the form of Voodoo, whose ability to spot people possessed by the evil aliens was actually pretty useful, but countered by her lack of the most basic combat skills.
 She was such a load that she was briefly kicked off the team before a convenient Plot Tailored to the Party reminded everyone that they needed her.

-- Booster Gold was treated like one both in Justice League and Batman The Brave And The Bold.
-Though his Justice League Unlimited spotlight episode showed that this was due mostly to his Glory Hound attitude rather than lack of skill.
+- Booster Gold is treated like one both in Justice League and Batman: The Brave and the Bold.
+Though his Justice League Unlimited spotlight episode shows that this is due mostly to his Glory Hound attitude rather than lack of skill.
 He manages to be heroic in his own right when no-one else in the league is there to see it.

 - Arthur seems to fit this trope, although this is more evident in the Live-Action, as noted above.

 - Also, there is a super team called the "Civic-Minded Five", who definitely fit, particularly The Carpeted Man, and another the "Decency Squad", especially Johnny Polite.
 The Decency Squad was apparently formidable... back in the 1940's.
 Now they're a bunch of mostly washed-up Old Superheroes stuck in a retirement home.
 It's a good thing their Arch-Enemy has aged just as badly as them and is only slightly more effective.